LBC-LNBio/pyKVFinder/README.rst

         Radius value to limit a space around a ligand (A)
     * ``include_depth`` : *bool, default False*
         Whether to characterize the depth of the detected cavities
+    * ``include_hydropathy`` : *bool, default False*
+        Whether to characterize the hydropathy of the detected cavities
+    * ``hydrophobicity_scale`` : *str, default EisenbergWeiss*
+        Name of a native hydrophobicity scale (EisenbergWeiss, HessaHeijne, KyteDoolitte, MoonFleming, WimleyWhite, ZhaoLondon) or a path to a TOML-formatted file with a custom hydrophobicity scale.
     * ``surface`` : *str, default 'SES'*
         SES (Solvent Excluded Surface) or SAS (Solvent Accessible Surface)
     * ``ignore_backbone`` :  *bool, default False*